Relais Villa Giulia in Fano

 The unique feeling of living at home in intact historical settings, the peace and joy conveyed by the sight of the sea and the rolling hills and the innate courtesy of an ancient Italian family will remain with you forever!

 All suites and rooms are furnished with original period furniture and have a private bathroom.
-The farmhouses in the park have been wisely restorative, keeping their charm intact.
+The farmhouses in the park have been expertly restored while keeping their charm intact.

 The secular park offers many suggestive corners where to stop and the guests have at their disposal the whole residence, the frescoed halls and the living rooms with family memories.